Blog

 The Washington, DC metro area leads the way in terms of green home building and many residential construction companies are working hard to be as sustainable as possible.
 This is why many people in the area are choosing to build their homes using prefab panels.

-The benefits of this type of construction are numerous and include a reduction in the amount of waste created during construction as well as less energy use due to the fact that they are manufactured off-site.
+The benefits of this type of construction are numerous and include a reduction in the amount of waste created during construction as well as less energy use because they are manufactured off-site.
 Additionally, they can be much cheaper to build compared to traditional, site-built homes which can make them an excellent choice for homeowners.

 Another benefit of a Prefab Paneled Home is that it allows for an increase in the amount of insulation used.
-The insulation is often a mixture of insulated foam and structural insulating panels (SIPs) which allow the home to be built in a quick and efficient manner while also ensuring that the energy costs are significantly lower than with traditional, site-built homes.
+The insulation is often a mixture of insulated foam and structural insulating panels (SIPs) which allow the home to be built quickly and efficiently while also ensuring that the energy costs are significantly lower than with traditional, site-built homes.

 These homes are becoming more popular for many reasons including their efficiency and a decrease in the number of materials needed to construct them.
 The biggest draw is that they can be completed in a shorter amount of time than traditional, site-built homes which results in less money being spent on labor and materials.